CoCoEmo: Composable and Controllable Human-Like Emotional TTS via Activation Steering: Analyzing Emotion in SLM and Flow-Matching

 This modular two-stage design raises a central question: \emph{does emotional expression predominantly originate from the discrete token-level representation $\mathbf{z}_i$ produced by $f_\mathrm{SLM}$, or from the continuous acoustic transformation implemented by the flow-matching decoder $f_\mathrm{Flow}$?}

-\paragraph{Cross-Conditioning Diagnostic.} To disentangle the contributions of the Text-to-Speech LM (SLM) and flow-matching (Flow) module to emotional expression, we design a cross-conditioning diagnostic.
+\paragraph{Cross-Conditioning Diagnostic.} To analyze how the Text-to-Speech LM (SLM) and flow-matching (Flow) module each contribute to emotional expression, we design a cross-conditioning diagnostic.
 Let $\mathbf{c}^e$ and $\mathbf{c}^n$ denote emotional and neutral conditioning signals, respectively.